mcrovero/rubber/README.md

 # Rubber - The bottomsheet

-*An elastic material bottomsheet implementation for Flutter.*
+*An elastic material bottom sheet implementation for Flutter.*

 This is still an early preview, some behaviors can change or being removed.
 Every feedback, bug report or feature request is welcome, please send it at the [issue tracker](https://github.com/mcrovero/rubber/issues)